zulip/zulip/docs/production/upgrade.md

    /home/zulip/deployments/current/scripts/setup/reindex-textual-data --force
    ```

-7. We recommend that you now [upgrade from Ubuntu 20.04 to
+7. [Upgrade from Ubuntu 20.04 to
-   22.04](#upgrading-from-ubuntu-2004-focal-to-2204-jammy).
-Although
-   Ubuntu 20.04 is still supported at this time, Ubuntu 22.04 will be
-   supported farther into the future.
+   22.04](#upgrading-from-ubuntu-2004-focal-to-2204-jammy), so that
+   you are running a supported operating system.

 ### Upgrading from Ubuntu 16.04 Xenial to 18.04 Bionic